Lithuanian literature: 20th-century literature

 Transcendencijos tyla (1996), Daiktas ir menas (1988).

 Petras Dirgėla (1947–2015) was a prosaist, essayist, and creator of the historiosophic novel tradition in Lithuanian literature.
 His most known works are Joldijos jūra (Yoldia Sea, 1987–1988) and Anciliaus ežeras (Ancylus Lake, 1991).
 The climax of Dirgėla's creativity is the monumental four-volume (consisting of 14 books) saga Karalystė. Žemės keleivių epas (The Kingdom.
 An Epic of Earth Travellers, 1997–2004).
 His books have been translated into 10 languages.

 Ričardas Gavelis (1950–2002) was a writer, playwright, journalist and the author of Vilniaus pokeris (translated as Vilnius Poker) and several other novels and collections of short stories.
 His work is characterized by a mix of fantasy, eroticism, philosophical ponderings on the human condition, and psychological insight.

 Saulius Tomas Kondrotas (b.
 1953) is a philosophical writer and a master of short stories.
 His style and the abstraction of the world in his work resemble that of Jorge Luis Borges.
 Kondrotas defected to West Germany in 1986.
 In his most famous novel Žalčio žvilgsnis (The Serpent's Gaze, 1981) he explores the problem of evil and destruction which unnoticeably penetrates the family and generations.
 The novel has been translated into 15 languages.

 Jurgis Kunčinas (1947–2002), Ričardas Gavelis (1950–2002), and Jurga Ivanauskaitė (1961–2007) wrote novels exploring the Lithuanian condition during the late 20th century.

 21st-century literature

 Alvydas Šlepikas (b.
-1966) was a writer, a poet and a playwright.
+1966) is a writer, a poet and a playwright.
 His novel Mano vardas – Marytė (In the Shadow of Wolves, 2012) became the most read novel of 2012 in Lithuania and has gone through six reprints.
 The English translation of the book was the Book of the Month by the Times newspaper in the UK in July 2019.
 It is one of the most translated Lithuanian novels - it was translated into English, German, Polish, Latvian, Estonian, Ukrainian, and the Dutch.